Flagship case study

 02 / What I built

-The product model, task structure, and public case-study framing.
+Product model, task structure, and public framing.

 03 / Problem

-Field crews need shared context at the asset, not after the fact.
+Crews need shared context at the asset.

 04 / Target users